 3. Reduce Cancers

-Green tea is high in catechins, especially Epigallocatechin-3-Gallate (EGCG), which is one of the polyphenols found in tea and acts as a natural antioxidant.
+Sencha green tea is high in catechins, especially Epigallocatechin-3-Gallate (EGCG), which is one of the polyphenols found in tea and acts as a natural antioxidant.

 Free radical damage may be prevented by antioxidants.
 As a result, drinking green tea may reduce your chance of developing a variety of chronic conditions.
 Green tea use has been found to reduce the risk of numerous forms of cancer, including breast and prostate cancer, according to research.